 To learn more about Germinal, please click here.

 Brent Gibbon (Nufarm)

-“The grassland team at Nufarm are delighted to sponsor the Grassland Farmer of the Year Competition alongside Yara and Germinal.
-Nufarm is keen to help to identify exemplary grassland farmers whose management plan features a weed control strategy and who, in turn, would be able to help champion the benefits to all livestock producers and help them to make more milk and or meat from grass, the cheapest form of feed”.
+“The grassland team at Nufarm are delighted to sponsor the Grassland Farmer of the Year Competition.
+Nufarm is keen to help to identify exemplary grassland farmers whose management plan features a weed control strategy and who, in turn, would be able to help champion the benefits to all livestock producers and help them to make more milk and/or meat from quality grass, the cheapest form of feed”.
 Brent Gibbon, Nufarm

 To learn more about Nufarm please click here.

 Philip Cosgrave (Yara)

 “Yara has long recognised that whether growing grass for grazing or looking to reduce feed costs through better silage management, choosing the right balance of nutrients applied at the right time plays a vital role in growing grass successfully – for both yield and quality.

 This is why from a Research and Development Programme over many years we have developed a complete range of grassland fertilizers, management and timing advice to enable our farmer customers to balance the nutrient requirement of their grass.
 Quality fertilizers that provide the balance between what a farm has, and what the grass needs to deliver the yield and quality the livestock farmer wants – whether for dairy, beef or sheep – and whether for grazing or housed feeding.

 We believe ‘if you can’t measure it you can’t manage it’ and soil and herbage analysis has a role to play in choosing the right fertilizer for the farm.
 This is clearly the ‘attention to detail’ philosophy held by members of the BGS and why we are particularly pleased to have the opportunity to be involved with the prestigious Grassland Farmer of the Year Competition”.
 Philip Cosgrove, Grassland Agronomist, Yara UK and Ireland.